University of Arkansas at Monticello College of Forestry and Natural Resources

-The University of Arkansas at Monticello College of Forestry, Agriculture, and Natural Resources is located within the Henry H Chamberlin Forest Resource Complex on the UAM campus in Monticello, Arkansas.
+The University of Arkansas at Monticello College of Forestry, Agriculture, and Natural Resources (CFANR) is located within the Henry H. Chamberlin Forest Resource Complex on the University of Arkansas at Monticello campus in Monticello, Arkansas.
 The Chamberlin Forest Resources Complex also houses the Arkansas Forest Resource Center.
-The School employs 17 faculty and offers three Bachelor of Science degrees, one Associate of Science degree, one Masters of Science degree, and five minors.
+The school employs 17 faculty and offers Associate of Science, Bachelor of Science, and Master of Science degrees.

-The UAM School of Forest Resources is the only forestry school in the State of Arkansas.
+The UAM School of Forest Resources is the only forestry school in the state of Arkansas.

 History

 In 2015, the school's name was changed from the School of Forestry to the School of Forestry and Natural Resources.

 In July 2018, the School of Agriculture merged with the School of Forestry and Natural Resources to become the College of Forestry, Agriculture, and Natural Resources.

 Degrees

-The School offers Bachelor of Science Degrees in the following disciplines: